 What is ISAC?

 ISAC is a five agency partnership headed by Jewish Family and Community Services, and all agencies are experts in serving the growing immigrant community.
-Partners include Casa San Jose (a program of the Sisters of St. Joseph), Literacy Pittsburgh, Latino Family Center of the Allegheny Intermediate Unit, and South Hills Interfaith Movement (SHIM).
+Partners include Casa San Jose (a program of the Sisters of St. Joseph), Literacy Pittsburgh, Family and Immigrant Connections of the Allegheny Intermediate Unit, and South Hills Interfaith Movement (SHIM).

 ISAC is funded by the Allegheny County Department of Human Services.

 To connect vulnerable refugees and immigrants to the resources they need to rebuild their lives while also helping to build a more welcoming community.

 - To help immigrants and refugees living in Allegheny County with barriers of language and/or culture overcome the challenges of connecting to existing services, programs, resources, and communities.